whoward/docs/markdown/reference/test-configuration.md

 Learn more about how to configure your tests with these settings in [Selenium 1][1] or [Selenium 2][2] tests.

-As an alternative, the _video-upload-on-pass_ setting will let you discard videos for passing tests identified using the _[passed_ setting][10].
+As an alternative, the _video-upload-on-pass_ setting will let you discard videos for passing tests identified using the<a href="#passed"><em>passed</em> setting</a>.
 This disables video post-processing and uploading that may otherwise consume some extra time after your test is complete.

 `Key:`
 video-upload-on-pass